 Race to the Rock; Remembering the Overlanders

-Apidura Ambassador and Race to the Rock organiser Jesse Carlsson might just have created one of the toughest bike races on the planet.
-But, as we discover when speaking with Jesse before the start of the 2017 edition, its difficulty is owed to an adventurous group of riders who first pedaled across the Australian outback 130 years ago; the early Overlanders.
+Apidura Ambassador and chief instigator of the Race to the Rock, Jesse Carlsson, might have created one of the toughest bike races on the planet.
+But, as we discover when speaking with Jesse here, its difficulty is owed to an adventurous group of riders who first pedalled across the Australian Outback 130 years ago; the early Overlanders.

-‘If you’re going to put on a race and invite people from all around the world to race it, you owe it to them to make it a special adventure,’ says Jesse Carlsson, founder, organiser, and ‘Chief Instigator’ of the Race to the Rock, a 3,000km ultra-distance bike race staged in the wilds of the Australian outback.
+‘If you’re going to put on a race and invite people from all around the world to race it, you owe it to them to make it a special adventure,’ says Jesse Carlsson, founder and chief instigator of the Race to the Rock, a 3,000km ultra-distance bike race staged in the wilds of the Australian Outback.

-‘The route is absolutely critical to this,’ he explains.
+‘The route is absolutely critical,’ Jesse explains of the race [speaking in 2017].
 ‘Every kilometre is planned.
 I always have a particular adventure in mind for the riders, and part of this is taking into account exactly how they’ll be feeling at each point along the route.
 It’s like a rollercoaster, designed to take the rider on a psychological journey.’

-A psychological rollercoaster, but with peaks and troughs that are engineered by factors of a very physical nature: the barren wastelands, sandy deserts, roads of dirt and quagmire, remote fuelling stations and isolated outback settlements of the Australian bush.
+A psychological rollercoaster, but with peaks and troughs that are engineered by factors of a very physical nature: the barren wastelands, sandy deserts, roads of dirt and quagmire, remote fueling stations and isolated settlements of the Australian bush.
 Each, gradually and cumulatively, begins to take effect on the brain.

-‘The early overlanders were tough, courageous young Australians, fuelled by an excitement for adventure,’ Jesse explains of the adventurers whose routes have dictated those of the 2017 Race to the Rock; the pioneering long-distance cyclists of the late 19th and early 20th centuries, who – at a time when bicycles were far from the polished specimens of today, and most adventures were born out of necessity, rather than an itch – set bravely out into the bush.
+‘The early overlanders were tough, courageous young Australians, fueled by an excitement for adventure,’ Jesse explains of the pioneering cyclists whose routes have dictated those of the present day Race to the Rock.
+They were long-distance cyclists of the late 19th and early 20th centuries, who – at a time when bicycles were far from the polished specimens of today, and most adventures were born out of necessity – set bravely out into the bush.

 ‘These people crossed Australia by bike at a time when there were no established roads, no reliable maps, no known towns or water sources, and no technology,’ says Jesse.
 ‘Their exploits were extraordinary.’